Targeting

 Relative dates

 You can use relative dates in your targeting logic similar to how this is handled in plain Javascript.
-For example, you can target users who are older than at least 30 days:
+For example, you can target users who are younger than at least 30 days:

 Property matching

-Trigger a flow to a user who has connected their bank account:
+Target a Flow to a user who has connected their bank account:

 Check if a property is present

-Trigger a flow to a user who has a job title:
+Target a Flow to a user who has a job title:

 Absolute dates

-Trigger a flow only for users signed up after a certain date:
+Target a Flow only for users signed up after a certain date:

 Flow state

-Trigger a flow to a user who has completed a different initial onboarding flow and has connected a bank account
+Target a Flow to a user who has completed another onboarding Flow already and has connected a bank account:

-Trigger a flow when a step in another flow is completed
+Target a Flow when a Step in another Flow is completed:

 Event counts